 CONSERVATION EASEMENTS

-In 1998, when the owners of Shield Ranch donated their first conservation easement to The Nature Conservancy (TNC) of Texas, conservation easements were still new in Texas.
-At the time, this 4,670 acre easement was the largest easement donation to TNC in Texas.
+In 1998, when the owners of Shield Ranch donated their first conservation easement to The Nature Conservancy (TNC) in Texas, conservation easements were still new in Texas.
+This 4,670-acre easement on such a large and developable property near a growing metropolitan area caught the attention of landowners considering the future of their ranches and has inspired other conservation easements across the state.

 A second easement, on an adjacent 1,676 acres, was sold to the City of Austin in 1999 as part of Austin’s first voter-approved bond initiative to protect water quality in the Barton Springs Segment of the Edwards Aquifer.
-Over the years, voters in Austin and Travis county have continued to overwhelmingly support open space bond programs.
-Since 1998, over 28,000 acres have been protected to ensure water quality in the creeks and springs that contribute to Austin’s water resources.
+Over the years, voters in Austin and Travis County have continued to support open space bond programs.

-Today, ninety-three percent of Shield Ranch is protected in perpetuity by these two conservation easements.
-Together, these agreements preclude residential subdivision and commercial development on the vast majority of the Ranch.
+Today, Shield Ranch is protected in perpetuity by these two conservation easements.
+Together, these agreements preclude residential subdivision and commercial development of the Ranch.
 They do allow the owners to create limited facilities for nonprofit use; to continue traditional activities such as ranching, hunting, and recreation; and to build a limited number of additional family residences.

 Shield Ranch family and staff members are happy to share their conservation easement experience with interested landowners.